Emir Dautović

-Emir Dautović (born 5 February 1995) is a Slovenian football defender who plays for SV Tillmitsch in Austria.
+Emir Dautović (born 5 February 1995) is a Slovenian football defender who plays for SV Flavia Solva in Austria.

 Club career

 He began his career in Trbovlje, where he played for Rudar Trbovlje youth selections until 2010, when he transferred to Maribor.
 Dautović, who plays as a central defender, was regarded as one of the biggest talents of the Slovenian football in 2012.
 He made his professional debut for OFK Beograd in Jelen SuperLiga home win against Mladost Lučani on 23 November 2014.

+He moved abroad again to play in the Austrian lower leagues in 2018.

 International career

 Dautović was a member of the Slovenia national under-19 football team.
 He appeared with the under-17 squad at the 2012 UEFA European Under-17 Football Championship, where he played on all three group matches for his side, receiving one red card in the process.